Furosemide Precautions

 Dereliction of duty

 No attention has been given to this patient’s occupation.
-Operating heavy machineryheavy equipment whilst suffering the side effects of dizziness or vertigo is an accident waiting to happen.
+Operating heavy machinery whilst suffering the side effects of dizziness or vertigo is an accident waiting to happen.
 This just confirms that this doctor failed in his duty to make sure his patient had the best possible medication for his particular lifestyle.
 This is a dereliction of duty in my mind, apart from the obvious misery it is causing the patient and his wife.

 Lasix’s potential to cause kidney damage